 How is this different from other relational evangelism material?

-Evangelism Where You Live: Engaging Your Community is different in that it seeks to figure out how relational evangelism can work in context a local congregation.
+Evangelism Where You Live: Engaging Your Community is different in that it seeks to figure out how relational evangelism can work in the context of a local congregation.
 It’s not a curriculum, but a philosophy that can shape the culture of your church.

 Evangelism Where You Live: Engaging Your Community focuses on the implication of relational evangelism in the church DNA.

 What happens to your programming?
 What happens when your calendar is too full to spend time with unchurched people?